peternoyes/gododo/README.md

 This tool provides several options:

 1. -c will run a local simulator in the console, loading 'firmware' and 'fram.bin' from the local folder
-2. -s will run a the simulator through a wepage accessible from localhost:3000
+2. -s will run the simulator through a wepage accessible from localhost:3000
 3. -f will flash fram.bin over the serial port to a connected Dodo System (note that the hardcoded USB device may need to be changed)

 The code for the simulator is found int the [dodo-sim](https://github.com/peternoyes/dodo-sim) repository.